digital-land/digital-land-frontend/README.md

 - import the `.scss` into `digital_land_frontend/src/scss/dl-frontend.scss`
 - import the `.js` modules into `digital_land_frontend/src/javascripts/dligital-land-frontend.js`
 - check files pass linting

+## CSS

+When writing Sass/CSS you should follow the established class naming convention:

+### App/Service specific components

+New components not applicable or ready to be added to this repository should be name spaced as 'app-[componentname]' for example:

+`.app-numeric-counter`

+### Shared components for Digital Land apps/services

+Components within this respository deemed a solution to a common problem and of sufficient quality to be shared across all digital land apps and services, namespace with 'dl-[componentname]' for example:

+`.dl-data-table`

 ## Partials